The Open Technology Fund

 - OTF is developing and deploying new technical solutions in Iran to combat future internet shutdowns, including highly innovative peer-to-peer solutions.

 Unfortunately, all of this incredible work is now in serious jeopardy.
-The primary concern and current expectation is that controversial new political appointee Michael Pack will attempt to continue to dismantle OTF and/or reallocate the organization’s funds.
+The primary concern is that controversial new political appointee Michael Pack will attempt to dismantle OTF and/or reallocate the organization’s funds.
 As has been reported, there are fears that the lobbying effort to allocate OTF resources to closed-source, private tech companies may now be successful.
 This would be a huge loss for the internet freedom community - the effects of which would reverberate for years to come.

 So please, join together with hundreds of organizations and thousands of individuals and sign the letter today.